Sholarson/LIC_4NI23EC095/Experiment3/README.md

 When using a resistor (Rss), the tail current varies due to the differential input signal, causing imbalance and reducing the differential mode gain.

-A current source (Iss) ideally provides a high output impedance, improving the common-mode rejection ratio (CMRR) and allowing for a more stable and higher gain.
+A current source (Iss) and NMOS ideally provides a high output impedance and are more stable.

 **3. Why Gain Reduces Instead:**